-As set forth above, our exploration projects and operations at Lost Creek and our other projects in Wyoming where exploration, development and operations are taking place, are subject to extensive laws and regulations which are overseen and enforced by multiple federal, state and local authorities.
-These laws govern exploration, development, production, exports, various taxes, labor standards, occupational health and safety, waste disposal, protection and remediation of the environment, protection of endangered and protected species, toxic and hazardous substances and other matters.
+As set forth above, our operations at Lost Creek and our other projects in Wyoming where exploration, development and operations are taking place, are subject to extensive laws and regulations which are overseen and enforced by multiple federal, state and local authorities.
+These laws govern exploration, development, production, exports, various taxes, labor standards, occupational health and safety including radiation safety, waste disposal, protection and remediation of the environment, protection of endangered and protected species, toxic and hazardous substances and other matters.
 Uranium minerals exploration is also subject to risks and liabilities associated with pollution of the environment and disposal of waste products occurring as a result of mineral exploration and production.

-Compliance with these laws and regulations may impose substantial costs on us and will subject us to significant potential liabilities.
+Compliance with these laws and regulations may impose substantial costs on us and subject us to significant potential liabilities.
 Changes in these regulations could require us to expend significant resources to comply with new laws or regulations or changes to current requirements and could have a material adverse effect on our business operations.

-Minerals exploration and development activities are subject to comprehensive regulation which may cause substantial delays or require capital outlays in excess of those anticipated, causing an adverse effect on our business operations.
+Minerals exploration and development activities, as well as our uranium recovery operations, are subject to comprehensive regulation which may cause substantial delays or require capital outlays in excess of those anticipated, causing an adverse effect on our business operations.
 Minerals exploration operations are also subject to federal and state laws and regulations which seek to maintain health and safety standards.
 Various permits from government bodies are required for drilling operations to be conducted; no assurance can be given that such permits will be received.
 Environmental standards imposed by federal and state authorities may be changed and any such changes may have material adverse effects on our activities.
 Minerals extraction operations are subject to federal and state laws relating to the protection of the environment, including laws regulating removal of natural resources from the ground and the discharge of materials into the environment.
-As of this date, other than with respect to the posting of a performance bond and the costs associated with our permitting and licensing activities, we have not been required to spend material amounts on compliance with environmental regulations.
-However, we may be required to do so in the future and this may affect our ability to expand or maintain our operations.
+The posting of a performance bond and the costs associated with our permitting and licensing activities requires a substantial budget and ongoing cash commitments.
+In addition to pursuing ongoing permitting and licensure for new projects and additions to our existing Lost Creek Project, these expenditures include ongoing monitoring (e.g., wildlife, groundwater and effluent monitoring) and other activities to ensure compliance with law and our permits and licenses.
+We may be required to increase these costs and compliance activities in the future, which might further affect our ability to expand or maintain our operations.